MrKai77/Loop/README.md

 **Compatible with MacOS 12 and later**

 Simply download the latest release [here](https://github.com/MrKai77/Loop/releases/latest)!
-It will prompt you to move it to the Applications folder, and for accessibility access, and then you're all set!
+After downloading the application, simply move it to the Applications folder and grant accessibility access to start using it!
-Installation with Homebrew is planned.
+Installation with Homebrew is planned :3

 # Features